Your thesis must be your own work, for which you have taken responsibility.

 You should, however, expect to have effective supervision arrangements which provide you with regular, high quality, support, advice and guidance while you are enrolled as a research student.
 All students will be allocated a supervisory team.
 At a minimum, you will be assigned two supervisors throughout the duration of your programme of study.
 This is from the time of your initial enrolment until completion of the examination process (including resubmission if applicable).

 Your Primary/First Supervisor will normally be your main contact throughout your research student journey and will have overall responsibility for your academic supervision.
 The academic input of the Secondary Supervisor will vary from case to case.
 The principal role of the Secondary Supervisor is often as a first port of call should your Primary/First Supervisor become unavailable.
-The University recognises that supervision practice may vary between disciplines and Colleges/Schools.
-For example, some Colleges/Schools actively encourage or require students to work as part of a group or team which may include one or more additional supervisors to complement the work of the Primary/First and Secondary Supervisors.
+The University recognises that supervision practice may vary between disciplines and Faculties/Schools.
+For example, some Faculties/Schools actively encourage or require students to work as part of a group or team which may include one or more additional supervisors to complement the work of the Primary/First and Secondary Supervisors.
 Typically, this may be a supervisor from industry or a specific area of professional practice (e.g. medicine) to support the research.
 External supervisors may also be drawn from other Universities.
-Such arrangements would be put in place by your College/School.
-The College/School and/or the Academic Regulations and Cases Board ensure that all external supervisors have the necessary qualifications and experience to support your research.
+Such arrangements would be put in place by your Faculty/School.
+The Faculty/School and/or the Regulations, Quality and Standards Committee ensure that all external supervisors have the necessary qualifications and experience to support your research.

 One of your supervisors, normally your Primary/First Supervisor, will act as Director of Studies, with primary responsibility for supporting you on a pastoral level and for the administrative oversight of your candidature.
 They will be responsible for guiding you in administrative matters and for ensuring that your progress is reported to the Progression and Awards Board.

 You should ensure that you have received information on the specific arrangements in place regarding the role of your supervisors.